Stapleford Bird Club - summary of records 2009-2021

 Dunnocks and Wrens are recorded in substantial numbers during all surveys on the Down and breed every year.
 The Goldcrest is not an easy species to hear or see but has been recorded in 10 years which suggests it is a regular breeding Resident.
 However, there has been a fall-off in sightings of Swallows and House Martins over time.

 It is hoped that regular monthly meetings of Stapleford Bird Club on the first Saturday of each month will resume shortly (they stopped in March 2020 because of the Covid-19 pandemic) and are currently on hold until a new leader is in post.
-Further details at https://www.magogtrust.org.uk/nature/birds/
+Scroll down this page for more details.

 Bryan Davies, January 2022